Grand Coulee, Washington

 Grand Coulee is a city in Grant County, Washington, United States.
 The population was 972 at the 2020 census.

 History

 Grand Coulee was officially incorporated on November 6, 1935.
 It is located above the Grand Coulee Dam and next to North Dam.
 It was the birthplace of the molecular biologist John Abelson (1938).

+Notable people

+John Norman Abelson, molecular biologist, was born in Grand Coulee in 1938.